deadlydog/PowerShell.ScriptModuleRepositoryTemplate/src/ScriptModuleRepositoryTemplate/TemplateRepoFiles/ReadMe.md

 Otherwise, use these files as a starting point for your new module.

+#### Smoke tests

+When you change the module and tests, you will also need to update [the Smoke tests](/deploy/Invoke-SmokeTests.ps1), otherwise they may fail the CI/CD workflow.
+See the [Contributing docs](/docs/Contributing.md) for more information on smoke tests.

 ### 🚀 Step 4: Update your CI/CD workflows

 #### 🔑 Create a PowerShell Gallery API Key